Muhammad-Fiqri/torshammer/README.markdown

 ----------------------------------------------------
 # Use for educational purposes ONLY

-## This is a maintained fork of Torshammer
+## This is not a maintained fork of Torshammer
 It works with the new TOR port 9150
+It works with Python Version 2
+Use pyenv to switch to Python Version 2

 #### TORS HAMMER HOW TO
 ----------------------------------------------------